-Nocatee Preserve Trail is a 3.8 mile lightly trafficked out and back trail located near Ponte Vedra, Florida.
+Nocatee Preserve Trail is a 7 mile lightly trafficked out and back trail located near Ponte Vedra, Florida that features a great forest setting.
 The trail is good for all skill levels and primarily used for hiking, walking, trail running, and nature trips.

 I would give this less then a star if I could.
 My boyfriend and I came out here for a nice hike and got lost several times with all the bends in the trail and then after walking over 10 miles snd 4 hours later we finally made it to our car.
 Very poorly marked and not very sturdy ground for walking.

 This has to be the best kept secret in this area for mountain biking!
 We are a military family having traveled a great deal and this is by far one of our favorite gems!
 There are built in ramps throughout the trails making this spot unique!
 Enjoy and wear bug spray!

 Had a great time checking out this trail!
 I walked 2 miles in and then back out and stayed on the main trail.
 I never hit any wet spots, early April.
 Some beautiful scenery along the way, it was an awesome time.
 There were a lot of side trails to explore which I will check out next time and do the full 8 miles.
 Great bike trails too.
 Definitely worth checking out!